 Changing your daily routine is sometimes enough to control your symptoms.
-Stretching, walking, exercising regularly, taking a hot or cold bath, using massage, losing weight if you are overweight, and avoiding smoking and caffeine may reduce or control your symptoms.
+Stretching, walking, exercising regularly, taking a hot or cold bath, using massage, losing weight if you are overweight, and avoiding smoking, alcohol, and caffeine may reduce or control your symptoms.

 If your symptoms are caused by another medical condition such as diabetes or iron deficiency anemia, you will be treated for that condition first.
 For example, if iron deficiency is causing restless legs syndrome, you will be prescribed iron supplements.

 For restless legs syndrome that starts during pregnancy, your doctor may recommend conservative treatment, such as regular exercise and stretching, to relieve symptoms.
 Your condition may be reevaluated if it doesn't go away after you have given birth.